 Heat Loss Factor

-Heat loss during the combustion process definitely has a high influence on the cycle efficiency whereas the heat loss during the end of expansion stroke will have effectively less influence on the cycle efficiency.
+Heat loss during the combustion process definitely has a high influence on cycle efficiency.
+Whereas the heat loss during the end of expansion stroke will have effectively less influence on the cycle efficiency.

 Ways of Heat loss in actual cycles